ulfschneider/ulf.website/content/posts/2024-01-05-swapping-handlebars.md

   - sports
   - strael
 ---
-Jack noticed I changed the handlebars on my Strael and swapped the Ritchey Streem for a Zipp Service Course, and [asked for the reasons](/2023-11-26-rural-paderborn-plateu/).
+Jack noticed I changed the handlebars on my Strael and swapped the Ritchey Streem for a Zipp Service Course, and he [asked for the reasons](/2023-11-26-rural-paderborn-plateu/).
 That is a good question, because the change has a story.

 My initial decision for the Streem came because: